socialsensor/community-evolution-analysis/README.md

 The python resulting txt file should be added to the _../data/_ folder.

 ##Evolution analysis using Python##

 Any new data (json files) to be analysed should be placed in the _../data/json/_ folder.
+In order for the python files to work, the data should be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's).

+###Code###
 The python code consists of 3 files containing friendly user scripts for performing Community Evolution Analysis from json and txt files acquired from the Twitter social network.
-The framework was implemented using Python 3.3 and the 3rd party libraries required for the framework to work are _dateutil_ (requires pyparsing), _numpy_, _matplotlib_ and _networkx_ (http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+The framework was implemented using Python 3.3 and the 3rd party libraries required for the framework to work are _dateutil_ (requires _pyparsing_), _numpy_, _matplotlib_ and _networkx_ (http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 The python folder contains 3 files:
 * <code>main.py</code>